openego/eDisGo/doc/dev_notes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 To set up a source installation using linux simply use a virtual environment and install
 the source code with pip.
-Make sure to use python3.7 or higher (recommended
-python3.8). **After** setting up your virtual environment and activating it run the
+Make sure to use python3.9 or higher. **After** setting up your virtual environment and activating it run the
 following commands within your eDisGo directory:

 .. code-block:: bash